Where is God?

 If Bernie is the sign that there is hope for all peoples and love for all peoples coming down from heaven, my mother and father are a sign of couples and how the greatness of marriage and the greatness of couples are often given very, very little publicity but they are the (inaudible) of what life is all about.

 And I’ll give you a story of a night in Brooklyn, not in Brooklyn but in Hicksville which is thirty miles away from Brooklyn and we were living there at that time.
 And I was only five or six years old, but I remember.

 I remember my mother being worried because a blizzard was blowing and it was getting worse and worse.
 And my father was coming home on the railroad.
 And he had to come home.
 It was the last train out of New York and into Hicksville and he knew my mother would be worried and so he got on the train and he came out.

 And my mother, he was late, she looked at the clock.
 It was seven o’clock.
 He was never this late.
-And she knew what happened.
-And so she put her little coat on.
+And she knew what happened and so she put her little coat on.
 And us little children, sitting in the hall, turned out all the lights because we were afraid of electricity.
 And then she went out and she walked a mile all the way to the railroad station.

 And, of course, when she got there, she saw this little lump in the snow and it was my father.
 And she ran over to him and shook him.
 And he was sleeping and it was quite nice and he kind of was enjoying it.
 And he just said, “No, I feel quite good here now.
 That’s alright.
 Don’t you worry about me, Sarah, don’t worry.”

 And Sarah was kicking him and punching him and driving at him.
 And, finally, she got him to at least stand up, and then she half carried and half dragged him through the snow and they came home.